logo

 Compliance and Renewal

-If you fail to comply with the LUT rules, you may be subject to penalties, depending on the nature of the violation.
+If you fail to comply with the letter of undertaking GST rules, you may be subject to penalties, depending on the nature of the violation.

-For example, if you fail to submit a LUT before exporting services, you may be liable to pay the full amount of IGST that you would have been exempt from paying if you had submitted a LUT.
+For example, if you fail to submit an LUT before exporting services, you may be liable to pay the full amount of IGST.
 You may also be subject to a penalty of up to 100% of the IGST that you should have paid.

-Moreover, A LUT is valid for one financial year.
+Moreover, A LUT copy is valid for one financial year.
 This means that you must renew your LUT every year if you want to continue exporting without paying IGST.
-Typically, the deadline for renewing your LUT falls on the 31st of March in the same financial year in which it expires.
+Typically, the deadline for renewing your LUT falls on March 31 in the same financial year in which it expires.

-If you fail to renew your LUT before the expiry date, you will no longer be able to claim an exemption from paying IGST on your exports.
+If you fail to renew your LUT before the expiry date, you will no longer be able to export the services without paying IGST.
 You can renew your LUT hassle-free online via the GST portal by following the aforementioned steps.

 Common Challenges and Solutions